S16-v/todo-list-task-1/README.md

 This code provides basic functionality for managing tasks in a to-do list:

-Adding tasks with priorities and due dates.
+Adding tasks with priorities and due dates.\n
 Removing tasks.
 Marking tasks as completed.
 Listing all tasks.